vishalrk1/Board-Game/conquest-game-design.md

    - Health: 70
    - Attack: 25
    - Defense: 10
-   - Movement: 2 hexes
+   - Movement: 2 blocks in any direction
    - Range: 3 hexes
    - Special Ability: "Precision Shot" (50% chance to deal double damage)
    - Can defeat: All ground units from a distance, weak against cavalry in close combat

-3. Cavalry
-   - Health: 90
-   - Attack: 25
-   - Defense: 12
-   - Movement: 3 hexes
-   - Special Ability: "Charge" (First attack in a turn deals 50% extra damage)
-   - Can defeat: Archers and Warriors effectively, weak against Pikemen

-4. Pikeman
+3. Pikeman
    - Health: 85
    - Attack: 18
    - Defense: 20
-   - Movement: 1 hex
+   - Movement: 2/1 blocks diagonally
    - Special Ability: "Brace for Impact" (Doubles defense against Cavalry charges)
    - Can defeat: Cavalry effectively, holds ground well against Warriors

-5. Mage
+4. Mage
    - Health: 60
    - Attack: 30
    - Defense: 8
    - Movement: 2 hexes
-   - Range: 2 hexes
+   - Range: 2/1 block horizontally or vertically
    - Special Ability: "Elemental Burst" (Area of effect damage to all units in target hex and adjacent hexes)
    - Can defeat: Groups of units, especially effective against tightly packed formations

-6. Scout
+5. Scout
    - Health: 65
    - Attack: 15
    - Defense: 10
-   - Movement: 4 hexes
+   - Movement: max upto 4 blocks in any direction
    - Special Ability: "Recon" (Reveals fog of war in a 3-hex radius for 1 turn)
    - Can defeat: Weaker units, mainly used for exploration and quick captures

 ## Character Selection and Movement

 1. How many characters will each player be allowed to choose?
+   - 6 players will be assigned to each players ( randomly placed )
-   - At the start of the game, each player can choose a total of 10 units.
+   - At the start of the game, each player can choose a total of 10 units ( future plan).
-   - The initial selection must include at least one of each unit type.
+   - The initial selection must include at least one of each unit type ( future plan).
-   - As the game progresses, players can recruit more units based on their resources and controlled territories.
+   - As the game progresses, players can recruit more units based on their resources and controlled territories ( future plan).
-   - There's a soft cap of 20 units per player to maintain game balance.
+   - There's a soft cap of 20 units per player to maintain game balance ( future plan).

-2. How each character will move in the game:
-   - Movement is based on the number of hexes a unit can traverse per turn.
-   - Terrain affects movement:
+2.Board Layout
+   - The game is played on an 8x8 square grid.
+We'll divide the board into different terrain types:
-     - Plains: Normal movement
+      - Plains (50% of squares): Normal movement for all units.
-     - Forests: Reduces movement by 1 (minimum 1)
+      - Forests (25% of squares): Reduces movement by 1 (minimum 1).
+Provides cover, reducing damage taken by 25%.
-     - Mountains: Reduces movement by 2 (minimum 1)
-     - Water: Only naval units can enter
-   - Units cannot move through enemy units unless using a special ability.
-   - Some special abilities may allow for additional movement or unique movement patterns.
+      - Water (25% of squares): Only Archers and Mages can enter.
+Other units must go around.

 ## Resource Usage in Gameplay
+**THIS IS FOR FUTURE REFERANCES**
 3. How different resources will be used while playing the game:

    Gold: